Being a new father is going to be difficult!

-Get used to it, your life will never be the same again.
-You will be feeling tired, worn out, but extremely happy!
-Now you just need to know how to survive…
+Get accustomed to it because your life will never be the same.
+You’ll be exhausted and fatigued, but you’ll be overjoyed!
+Now all you have to do is figure out how to survive…

 It is not just during the day but also during the night.
-In fact, the night is probably the most important time for load sharing.
+The night is probably the most crucial time for load sharing.

 Babies wake up numerous times during the night, and to stop impromptu disagreements at 3 am, discuss which feeds you are both doing and stick to them.

 I did not sleep much when my wife was in charge of feeding, but that is just me!